wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.10 =
+* * Update: Adds Support For Multi-Photo Posts, Facebook Stories, Shared Posts, and More!

 = 2.9.6 =
 * Fix: address issue with undefined constant WP_LANG